martinlindhe/efyran/README.md

-/scribe                     - scribes all spells in inventory /campall                    - camp all peers to desktop
+/scribe                     - scribes all spells in inventory /campall                    - camp all peers to desktop /bindgroup                  - binds all group members using Bind Affinity

 /train <skill>              - train skill [language, begging, alcohol]